 During the train journey, the train crosses the Oresund Bridge.
 The bridge was opened in 2000 and carries you over 8 kms before you reach an artificial island and descend into a 4 km long tunnel.

 Alight the train at Malmo main station which is located a few minutes walk from the main tourist attractions of the city.
 There is enough to do and see in Malmo in a day and lots of different tour options.
 If you decide to stay the night there is a wide selection of accommodation options available too.

 Tips and resources to help you make the most of these scenic rail journeys in Europe

-There are so many advantages of traveling by train – not only is it a fun way to see the world but it is also an eco friendly and sustainable way to travel.
-Hopefully you will be inspired on your next adventure to include a train trip in your itinerary.
+There are so many advantages of travelling by train – not only is it a fun way to see the world but it is also an eco-friendly and sustainable way to travel.
+Hopefully, you will be inspired on your next adventure to include a train trip in your itinerary.